singhkpratham/geocompr/13-location.md

 <p class="caption">(\#fig:metro-areas)The aggregated population raster (resolution: 20 km) with the identified metropolitan areas (golden polygons) and the corresponding names.</p>
 </div>

-The resulting eight metropolitan areas suitable for bike shops (Fig. \@ref(fig:metro-areas); see also `code/13-location-jm.R` for creating the figure) are still missing a name.
+The resulting eight metropolitan areas suitable for bike shops (Figure \@ref(fig:metro-areas); see also `code/13-location-jm.R` for creating the figure) are still missing a name.
 A reverse geocoding approach can settle this problem.
 Given a coordinate, reverse geocoding finds the corresponding address.
 Consequently, extracting the centroid coordinate of each metropolitan area can serve as an input for a reverse geocoding API.
 The **revgeo** package provides access to the open source Photon geocoder for OpenStreetMap, Google Maps and Bing.
 By default, it uses the Photon API.
-`revgeo::revgeo()` only accepts geographical coordinates (latitude/longitude), therefore, the first requirement is to bring the metropolitan polygons into an appropriate coordinate reference system (Chapter \@ref(reproj-geo-data)).
+`revgeo::revgeo()` only accepts geographical coordinates (latitude/longitude); therefore, the first requirement is to bring the metropolitan polygons into an appropriate coordinate reference system (Chapter \@ref(reproj-geo-data)).

 ```r